preetivyas/Haply-Maze/README.md

 # Haply-Maze
 A maze created using Haply and Processing IDE.
+Check https://2diy.haply.co/ for installing dependencies.